Patunim/Window-server-Homelab-Active-directory/README.md

 Any user in both groups will receive the Admin policy.

-✅ Testing the Policy
-I created two test accounts:

-admin.test → Member of IT Admins

-user.test → Member of Standard Users

-I tried changing their passwords to:

-A short password: Test123! → Rejected for admin.test

-A longer password: ComplexPassword2024! → Accepted for admin.test

-A 10-character password → Accepted for user.test

-📸 [Insert Screenshot – Password Rejected Due to FGPP]
+ [Insert Screenshot – Password Rejected Due to FGPP]

-📸 [Insert Screenshot – Password Accepted with FGPP]